October Events in Norfolk

 Fire on the Water

 Fire on the Water is popular fire and light trail that debuted in 2021 at the Venetian Waterways and was held on the Central Beach in Great Yarmouth in 2022.
-It will not take place in 2023 but hopefully will be back in 2024.
+It did not take place in 2023 but hopefully will be back in 2024.

 Read about our experience at Fire on the Water in 2021 or see our video from the 2022 Fire on the Water here.